-1) The school nurse must have a written order by the doctor stating: name of medication; reason for giving medication; dosage to be given; time medication should be given; and the number of days
+1) The school nurse must have a written order by the doctor stating: name of medication; reason for giving medication; dosage to be given; time medication should be given; and the number of days the medication should be given.
+Aspirin or Tylenol may not be administered without written permission of a physician.

-- 2) Medication must have a professional label. - 3) Medication must be brought to school by an adult.
+- 2) Medication must have a professional label.
+Medication must be brought to school by an adult.
 Under no circumstances is a child to bring medication to school.
 Ask the bus driver to give it to the school nurse or please package and label the medication as mentioned above.
 Do not send any over-the-counter medication with students, particularly younger children.
-Although most children are responsible, there is always a chance for consumption by another child. - 4) The parent must submit a written request to the school nurse to give the medication. - 5) If you have any questions regarding the medication, contact the school nurse. - 6) If your child is taking medication that may affect school learning or behavior, please notify the school nurse. - 7) Indicate if your child has any allergic reaction to medication, bee or wasp stings, or food.
+Although most children are responsible, there is always a chance for consumption by another child. - 3) The parent must submit a written request to the school nurse to give the medication. - 4) If you have any questions regarding the medication, contact the school nurse. - 5) If your child is taking medication that may affect school learning or behavior, please notify the school nurse. - 6) Indicate if your child has any allergic reaction to medication, bee or wasp stings, or food.
 This can be noted on the information sheet or by calling the nurse's office.
 If need be, medication may be brought into school for allergic reactions.

-35. Study Hall Procedures
+36. Study Hall Procedures